-To put it briefly, Careem’s latest campaign Agmad Captains Fel Sahel (Best Captains in the North Coast), brings three relatively well-known “digital influencers” together to drive young customers around the North Coast, these influencers are Cairokee drummer Tamer Hashem, viral video guru Marwan Younes, and rapper Zap Tharwat who have by now proved ability to deliver a solid experience engaging with the customers.
+Cairokee drummer Tamer Hashem, viral video guru Marwan Younes, and rapper Zap Tharwat.
+Who have by now proved ability to deliver a solid experience engaging with the customers.

-What stands out the most out of the series of videos that Careem recently released, is how they play on the idea of the relationship between the captain and the customer.
-The campaign revolves around how Careem captains are more than simply “drivers”, and those behind the campaign cleverly hit on that point by using Hashem, Younes, and Tharwat.
-All of whom relate to audiences on much more of a personal level.
+What stands out the most of these videos is how they play on the idea of the relationship between the captain and the customer.
+The campaign revolves around how captains are more than just “drivers”.
+And those behind the campaign hit on that point by using Hashem, Younes, and Tharwat.
+All whom relate to audiences on much more of a personal level.

-The level and type of interaction between the captains and the customers displayed throughout the series (from playing fun little trivia, to having mini rap battles), were refreshingly natural and conveyed a truthful depiction of the experience customers actually gain out of their rides.
-And just to point out.
+The level and type of interaction between captains and customers displayed throughout the series.
+From playing fun little trivia, to having mini rap battles.
+Were natural and conveyed a truthful depiction of the experience customers actually gain out of their rides.
+And to point out.
 These videos never failed to put a smile on one’s face.

 Uber’s ‘3ala Feen Ya Negm’

-Surprisingly, the use of such high profile individuals did not fully serve the objective of conveying the actual relationship between both driver and customer.
+The use of such high profile individuals did not serve the aim of conveying the actual relationship between both driver and customer.

-We think the element that prevails behind Uber’s campaign drag is the mere fact that the social gap between top-notch celebrities and the middle-class was clearly apparent, as there were no common grounds on most topics that were bouncing off in both episodes – Interests, perspectives and all-round reactions could not have been more off-beat.
+As there were no common grounds on most topics that were bouncing off in both episodes.
+Interests, perspectives and all-round reactions could not have been more off-beat.

-The fact that Careem was able to so effortlessly connect to their audience on such an engaging level without going overboard when it comes to budgets and the like, is deserving of praise and definitely pushes them ahead of their game.
+Unlike Uber, Careem was able to connect to their audience on such an engaging level without going overboard.
+When it comes to budgets and the like, is deserving of praise and definitely pushes them ahead of their game.

-Brands want to tell their audience a story, one which they can find comfort in and which they can share with others – Stories that tie the digital world, with our everyday world, bringing human aspects of everyday life on the table.
-Careem seamlessly adopted this concept, carrying out roaring success this summer.
+In conclusion, brands want to tell their story.
+One which they can find comfort in and which they can share with others.
+Stories that tie the digital world, bringing human aspects of everyday life on the table.
+Careem adopted this concept, carrying out roaring success this summer.